 When we are talking about covering material, a lens hood is essential.
 It has many benefits and among all those, let us share the most important reasons why a lens hood is needed.
 For rain photography, protection from raindrops is really essential, and for that lens hood is used as it prevents grazing the lens due to raindrops.
 The other factor is to protect the lens for if in case it falls.

 If you want to capture a single raindrop then, the faster shutter speed will do the job.
 But it doesn't need to work this way; you might have to make several adjustments with the speed and style to get the best shot.
 It is recommended to start from 1/250 seconds or lower for rain photography.

-Adjusting the aperture stop is essential for rain images as it controls the amount of light reaching the film or the camera's sensor.
+Adjusting the aperture stop is essential for rain day photos as it controls the amount of light reaching the film or the camera's sensor.
 The shutter speed and aperture adjustments determine the degree of light that your image is exposed to.
 As rain sessions have low light, it is suggested to stay between f/8 and f/4 to shoot a broader subject.

 For good rain pictures, you can also take help from flash.
 The artificial light can be used in a dark environment or shaded scene.
 It is suggested to use proper reflectors on the image subject if you use flash for rain photography.
 Also, the subject should catch the rain from the right angle.
 If you want a blurred image, then your focus should be on aperture and shutter speed instead of flash.